Getting your Colorado Driver’s License might seem like a hassle that can wait. This guide will tell you everything you need to know, including:

 The many stages on the road to obtaining a driver’s license can feel complicated.
 Let’s break it down!

-A learner’s permit allows limited driving privileges for people learning to drive.
-The type of permit will be based on your age.
+A permit allows limited driving privileges for people learning to drive.
+The training that is required to progress to a license will be based on your age as follows:

 If the person doesn’t have a license, they can appoint an alternative person to supervise in their place.
 They can also appoint alternative supervisors for regular driving, but these hours won’t count on your practice driving log.